-Mark Owens is a local farmer and small business owner, Crane School Board Member, former Harney County Commissioner, husband and father, and Republican state representative for Oregon's House District 60.
+Representative Mark Owens is the Republican state representative for Oregon's House District 60.
+He is a local farmer and small business owner, Crane School Board Member, and former Harney County Commissioner.

 Prior to being elected state representative, Mark served as a Harney County Commissioner where his main priority was to ensure Harney County's ability to sustain local agriculture while looking for additional business opportunities and economic development for the community.
 The use of natural resources, public lands and protecting our way of life has been and still will be his primary focus.

-When not working on his alfalfa ranch, running his local businesses or serving in public capacities, Mark enjoys traveling with his family, watching his daughter and son play sports, and fishing.
+When not working on his alfalfa ranch, running his local businesses, or serving in public capacities, Mark enjoys traveling with his family, visiting his daughter in college, watching his son play sports, and fishing.

 - Farmer and Owner, Owens Hay LLC